 Over the past few months, we’ve met fantastic homeowners and young people and made some outstanding roommate matches, but we’ve also been busy behind the scenes.
-By now, you’ve probably heard (or noticed) that we have made some exciting changes to our website and have a brand new app.
-We can’t wait for you to […]
+By now, you’ve probably heard (or noticed) that we have made some exciting changes to our website.
+We can’t wait for you to explore!
+Where to Start?
+While we […]

 Dr. Carpenter, whose research and teaching focuses on aging, has a pulse on the challenges and opportunities of an aging society.
 He offers new perspectives and raises important questions about the changes we’ll face in our homes, communities, and the national front, as the U.S. population grows increasingly silver.
 At Odd Couples Housing, we’ve learned much from Dr. Carpenter to support our mission to create a sustainable future through inter-generational home sharing.